anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **The system has no memory of what happened**

 <!--
 This is a story that probably sounds familiar to many of you.
-Monday 3:47 PM - someone reports that Sarah's account is missing.
-Tuesday 9:15 AM - we're still trying to figure out when it was deleted, who did it, and why.
+Monday afternoon - someone reports that Sarah's account is missing.
+Tuesday morning - we're still trying to figure out when it was deleted, who did it, and why.
 With traditional systems, we can't answer any of these questions.

 Why is that?
 Usually we have one row per entity in our relational database and we update on top of it.
 In the case of hard delete, we lose the entry completely.
 If we have soft delete, we know when it was deleted using deleted_at, maybe who using updated_by, but in most cases we miss the reason or the different states the user was in.
 The system has no memory of what happened.
 This is the nightmare we all face when debugging production issues with classic architectures.